Tina-Bu/ding/README.md

 ## Alarm Options

-`Dingpy` comes pre-loaded with 10 royalty free alarm sounds (downloaded from http://soundbible.com/):
+`Dingpy` comes pre-loaded with 10 royalty free alarm sounds (downloaded from http://soundbible.com/) and you can choose which one to use via the `sound` parameter.

 - `'beep'`
 - `'bell_tibetan'`